When Is the Best Time to Buy a House?

 Mortgage interest rates have a direct impact on your monthly payment, so it's important to pay attention to historical trends, as well as current forecasts.

-For much of 2024, for instance, the average interest rate for a 30-year fixed-rate mortgage hovered between 6% and 7%, according to Freddie Mac.
-While that's lower than the peak of close to 8% in late 2023, it's well above the record-low rates below 3% that we saw in 2020 and 2021.
+For most of 2025, for instance, the average interest rate for a 30-year fixed-rate mortgage hovered between 6.5% and 7%, according to Freddie Mac.
+While rates looked close to dipping below 6% in the final months of the year, the average is still well above the record-low rates below 3% in 2020 and 2021.

-While mortgage rates are forecast to decrease slightly in 2025, it may take a few years to return to more comfortable levels.
+Mortgage rates are forecast to remain roughly the same in 2026; it may take a few years to return to more comfortable levels.

 Learn more: Compare Current Mortgage Rates